Felix Berardo Scholarship Award for Mentoring

 The Felix Berardo Scholarship Award for Mentoring is given in honor of Dr. Felix Berardo, a well-known and beloved professor from the University of Florida, who went above and beyond expectations in mentoring many students to become outstanding leaders in the family field.
 The award recognizes an NCFR member for excellence in mentoring junior colleagues, graduate students, or undergraduates.
 Outstanding mentoring goes beyond classroom teaching and includes the provision of support, guidance, and opportunities for professional development.

 The annual award is recognized with a plaque and a $500 stipend which are presented at a plenary session at the NCFR Annual Conference.
+Thank you to the Advancing Family Science Section for administering the award beginning in 2019.

 - The recipient must be a member of NCFR at the time of nomination and receipt of the award.